Email nurturing overview

 Generic marketing blasts the same message to everyone.
 Rizer nurturing tailors the message to why they didn’t buy.

-Connected to Recycling Data
+Connected to recycling data

 Nurturing flows use the data captured during recycling: